Organize your WordPress Media Library

 Viewing Files by Category

-To view files by categories instead of folders, you can click the Categories button, select your desired category in the submenu, and then click View by Category:
+To view files by categories instead of folders, you can click the Categories button, select your desired category in the submenu, and then click View by Category.
+You can also choose sorting options from the drop-down:

 You can also use this same method to quickly convert categories to folders by selecting all of the files in a category and dragging them to a new folder.